-1. Most pests are inactive during the colder months.
-As a result, infection or infestation of fresh pruning wounds is very unlikely;
+- Most pests are inactive during the colder months.
+As a result, infection or infestation at fresh pruning sites will be less likely;

-3. It is easier to observe and prune dead/defective limbs without the concealment of dense summer foliage;
+- It is easier to observe and prune dead/defective limbs without the confusion of dense summer foliage;

-4. Trees get an earlier start on “healing” pruning wounds during the spring, which reduces the odds of subsequent infection;
+- Trees get an earlier start on “healing” pruning wounds during spring, which reduces the odds of subsequent infection;

-6. And finally, we offer significant savings on all our award-winning services during the winter months!
+- And finally, Pell Tree Company offers significant savings on all our award-winning services during the winter months!